HomeLatest NewsPolicyFacebook faces tough ask after CNN quits platform in Oz over defamation risk

 Register Now →

-CNN does not feature prominently in Australian media consumption, but the decision could have reverberations across the industry if other outlets followed suit.
+CNN does not feature prominently in Australian media consumption, but the decision could have reverberations across the if other outlets followed suit.

 She added that CNN would continue to publish content on its own platforms in Australia.